larsenjohn/herebyaccident/_posts/2016-08-26-AWS-S3-resource-sharing.md

 published: true
 ---

-# Swingin shit through AWS S3
+# Swinging shit through AWS S3

 I know all of you are laughing since you have been able to do this since, like Y2K or something.
 But not me.
 Here goes.